chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 * Deterministic and fluctuating advection-diffusion-reaction solvers
 * Various time integration schemes

-   * Implicit-explicit spectral deferred corrections (SISDC)
+   * Implicit-explicit spectral deferred corrections (IMEX-SDC)
    * Modified Euler-Maruyama for fluctuating hydrodynamics
    * Godunov splitting
    * Strang splitting based on high-order SSPRK schemes
 * Parallel I/O with HDF5
 * Sensible and simple-to-use physics interfaces

-Solvers are designed to run on their own, or they can be coupled through our physics interfaces.
+Solvers are designed to run on their own, or they can be coupled through our physics interface.

 For scalability, `PlasmaC` is built on top of `Chombo <https://commons.lbl.gov/display/chombo/Chombo+-+Software+for+Adaptive+Solutions+of+Partial+Differential+Equations>`_, and therefore additionally features